defenseunicorns/compliance-auditor/docs/cli-commands/lula_generate_system-security-plan.md

 ### Options

 ```
-  -c, --component strings                       comma delimited list the paths to the component definitions to include for the SSP
+  -c, --components strings                      comma delimited list the paths to the component definitions to include for the SSP
   -h, --help                                    help for system-security-plan
   -o, --output-file system-security-plan.yaml   the path to the output file.
 If not specified, the output file will default to system-security-plan.yaml
   -p, --profile string                          the path to the imported profile